f3d-app/f3d/doc/user/03-OPTIONS.md

 Instead of showing a render view and render into it, _render directly into a png file_.
 When used with --ref option, only outputs on failure.
 If `-` is specified instead of a filename, the PNG file is streamed to the stdout.
 Can use [template variables](#filename-templating).
 When using the `{frame}` variable, multiple animation frames are exported (see [Exporting animation frames](05-ANIMATIONS.md#exporting-animation-frames)).

+### `--out-video=<video file>` (_string_)

+Instead of showing a render view and render to it, _render directly into a video file_.
+If `-` is specified instead of a filename, the video file is streamed to the stdout.
+The resulting file contains raw video frames and can be converted to a video container (e.g. MP4) using FFmpeg for example.

 ### `--no-background` (_bool_, default: `false`)

 Use with --output to output a png file with a transparent background.